Milton Hershey School Celebrates 110 Years of Wonderful Opportunities

-An article in the Hershey Press newspaper on July 8, 1910, reported a school will open in September by Mr. and Mrs. Milton S. Hershey: Hershey Industrial School (now, Milton Hershey School).
+An article in the Hershey Press newspaper on July 8, 1910, reported a school with opportunities will open in September by Mr. and Mrs. Milton S. Hershey: Hershey Industrial School (now, Milton Hershey School).

 The home and school began in the Hershey Homestead where Milton Hershey and his father were born, and where Milton created The Hershey Company’s milk chocolate formula.